Robert Schuyler: Railroad career

 At one time, Schuyler was president of five railroads, including the New York & New Haven Railroad, the Harlem, the Illinois Central, the Rensselaer & Saratoga, and the Sangamon & Morgan Railroads.
 In addition to helping develop several others, including the Vermont Valley Railroad, thereby earning the title of "America’s first railroad king."
 He was also secretary of the Brooklyn and Jamaica Railroad, treasurer of the Housatonic Railroad Company, and vice-president of the New Jersey Railroad and Transportation Company.

 During his career, Schuyler was considered a master negotiator and when he was president of the Harlem Railroad, he arranged a running agreement with Edwin D. Morgan, then the president of the Hudson River Railroad, and later a U.S. Senator and Governor of New York.
-He was involved with many of the leading bankers, financiers, and investors of the day including, Gouverneur Morris, Elihu Townsend, Cornelius Vanderbilt, and August Belmont.
+He was involved with many of the leading bankers, financiers, and investors of the day, including Gouverneur Morris, Elihu Townsend.
 Schuyler was also a founding member of the Union Club, the city's oldest social club.

 From March 19, 1851, to July 3, 1854, Schuyler served as the first president of Illinois Central Railroad, following his company's initial purchase of a finished portion of the railway from Jacksonville to Meredosia in the 1840s.
 The Railroad was the recipient of the first federal land grant.
 Upon his resignation following the 1854 scandal, he was succeeded by the vice-president of the Railroad, William Porter Burrall.